 Cibolo real estate is some of the most expensive in Texas, although Cibolo house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cibolo is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Cibolo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Cibolo is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Cibolo who work in office and administrative support (15.50%), sales jobs (11.12%), and management occupations (10.92%).

 Also of interest is that Cibolo has more people living here who work in computers and math than 95% of the places in the US.